luna/luna-book/basic-datatypes.md

     Nothing -> 'Did not get a number.' print reportedValue
 ```
-There is also a bunch of useful methods like `getWithDefault`, which are handy to replace the pattern match in most cases.
+There are also a bunch of useful methods like `getWithDefault`, which are handy for replacing the pattern match in most cases.
 Consult Explorer for more details.